-Have you dreamed about living the sweet and fancy Italian lifestyle?
+Have you dreamed about moving abroad and living the sweet and fancy Italian lifestyle?
 Or reveling in the well-known cuisine and fashion?
-However, what you witnessed in movies and experienced in Italian restaurants can differ from the reality you will face if you decide to pack your household and move overseas.
+However, what you witnessed in movies and experienced in Italian restaurants can differ from the reality you will face if you decide to pack your household and venture into international moving.

-Moving to Italy cannot be a decision made solely based on your favorite movie or your favorite dish – there is a lot more to it.
+Moving to Italy cannot be a decision made solely based on your favorite movie or your favorite dish, because there is a lot more to it.
 If you have firmly decided that you want to move to Europe and you chose this land as your new home, there are certain things you need to take into account.

-The land of fashion, pizza, pasta, and history is yearning for you as well – take care of everything before you move your home overseas.
+The land of fashion, pizza, pasta, and history is yearning for you as well – take care of everything before you decide that you’re moving overseas.
 Whether you’re moving abroad alone or with your family, get familiar with the most important tips and moving to Italy from the USA will be enjoyable.

 Becoming an Italian Citizen